DyfanJones/RAthena/README.md

 ### Hard Coding

 The most basic way to connect to AWS Athena is to hard code your access key and secret access key.
-However this method is **not** recommended as your credentials are hardcoded in your code.
+However this method is **not** recommended as your credentials are hard-coded.
 ```r
 library(DBI)